aws/dcv-color-primitives/README.md

 ## Building

-Open a terminal inside the dcp root directory.
+Open a terminal inside the library root directory.

 To build for debug experience:
 ```